 Facility management, in the broad sense, means building management from design to construction, commissioning, use & maintenance to disposal.
 It suggests a birth to depth approach to properly portfolio management, & provides an opportunity for one step management services from the inception to demolition.
 To do this, the quantity surveyor further needs to assemble information & skills in premises management & in particular maintenance needs & cost.

 Whole life costs consider all costs related to the life of a building, initial capital cost, operational or construction cost, maintenance cost, repair or upgrade cost, and future disposal costs.
-NRM3 explains whole life cost as all significant and relevant initial and future costs and benefits of a building facility or an asset throughout its life cycle while fulfilling the performance requirements.
+NRM3 describes whole life cost as all-important initial costs, future costs, and benefits of a building facility or an asset throughout its project life cycle.

 Value Management (VM) is a service that magnifies the effective value of a project by managing its evolution and development from inception to completion.
 The quantity surveyor’s innate ability to understand & manage data in a logical manner & ability to communicate such data clearly & consciously provides the Quantity Surveyors suitable for the role of value manager.